 The Board should talk with the community and ask their opinion on the regulations.
 Another suggestion is to distribute a survey to see what the owners think about the policy that is in place and how it is enforced.
 Perhaps a pet committee could be formed made up of both pet owners and pet free owners to review and discuss the policy and its enforcement with the goal of finding a solution that satisfies everyone.
 When determining the best way to handle complaints, the local animal bylaw officials or the corporation’s legal advisor are also valuable resources.

-The health and safety of the residents of the community is the number one priority when it comes to pets.
-The bylaws of the condominium will usually state what type and size of pets are allowed.
-They often restrict animals based on their size and weight.
-Many Boards require an owner to submit a pet application that includes this information plus proof of licensing and perhaps even a picture.
-Some communities limit the number of animals allowed in each residence, they may allow only cats, or even no pets at all.
-Certain breeds of dogs may be prohibited.
-Problem behaviours such as biting, fighting, jumping or other forms of aggression will be considered when evaluating if it is appropriate to allow an animal in the community.
+Considering the health and safety of all residents is the number one priority when it comes to pets.
+The condominium bylaws will often state what type and size of pets are allows.
+Boards will usually require an owner to submit an application that includes this information along with proof of licensing and a recent picture.
+If problem behaviours such as biting, fighting or jumping are exhibited, this is something that could be considered when determining if the resident can live in the condo with their pet.
 The restrictions a multi-family neighborhood chooses are important to protect all members and promote harmony within the community.

 The condominium Board should work closely with their legal team to ensure reasonable accommodations of approved service animals.
 There may also cases of fraudulent service animal or emotional support animal claims from which they will need to protect the community.

 After reading this article, it may seem that creating pet policies can be exhaustive, but when taking into consideration problems that could occur if these bylaws or policies weren’t in place is enough motivation to have proper protocol.
 Be firm and deliver clear communication, and ensure that residents have the necessary education about what to expect when joining your condo.